tamasgoga/SnakeRipoff/README.md

 > Distributed under the MIT license.

 ## CHANGELOG ##
+- **0.8.1 "Beta":**
+  - Added help mode & fiddled around with the code for old times sake.
 - **0.8.0 "Beta":**
   - Finished an OK looking scoreboard;
   - _Project in BETA on August 31, 2018._